 The recipes were simple but with enough flavor variation to keep it interesting.
 Kitchen staples were tomato paste, pomegranate molasses, cumin, paprika and chili flakes and loads of fresh vegetables.

 At the end of the cooking class, with the fruits of our labors waiting to be demolished, we sat down together at the huge table where we had earlier rolled yulfka and stuffed vegetables.
-We packed anything we were unable to finish and I enjoyed my leftovers for a late dinner.
+We packed anything we were unable to finish and I enjoyed my leftovers for a late dinner at my hotel that night.

 If you love cooking as much as eating, then this class is not to be missed.
 I was amazed by how combining such simple ingredients gave birth to such a wide variety of mouthwateringly delicious dishes.